 - 1 The fryer must only be used by a responsible adult.
-Use and store it out of reach of children. - 2 Don't put the control units in liquid. - 3 Don't use the fryer in a bathroom, near water, or outdoors. - 4 Don't touch hot surfaces (including the outside of the fryer) use oven gloves. - 5 Don't lean or reach over the fryer while the oil is hot. - 6 Don't carry or pass anything through the space over or near the fryer if anything drops into the fryer, hot oil will splash out. - 7 Don't try to move or carry the fryer if it contains hot oil.
-Let it cool down fully first. - 8 Don't leave the fryer unattended while plugged in. - 9 Before using the fryer, fill the bowl(s) to between the MIN and MAX marks.
+Use and store it out of reach of children. - 2 Don't put the fryer in liquid, don't use it in a bathroom, near water, or outdoors. - 3 Don't touch hot surfaces (including the outside of the fryer) use oven gloves. - 4 Don't lean or reach over the fryer while the oil is hot. - 5 Don't carry or pass anything through the space over or near the fryer if anything drops into the fryer, hot oil will splash out. - 6 Don't try to move or carry the fryer if it contains hot oil.
+Let it cool down fully first. - 7 Don't use the fryer without first filling, with good quality cooking oil, to between the MIN (2.5 litres) and MAX (3 litres) marks inside the bowl.